WoojungBae/woojungbae.github.io/_pages/cv.md

 Work experience
 ======
 * Research Assistant
-  - May 2020 - June 2020
+  - Department of Statistics, University of Florida, May 2020 - June 2020
-    + Department of Statistics, University of Florida under the supervision of Dr. Michael Daniels
+    + Under the supervision of Dr. Michael Daniels
-  - Sep 2016 - Feb 2018
+  - Department of Applied Statistics, Yonsei University, Sep 2016 - Feb 2018
-    + Department of Applied Statistics, Yonsei University under the supervision of Dr. Sangwook Kang
+    + Under the supervision of Dr. Sangwook Kang

 * Teaching Assistant
   - University of Florida, Department of Statistics